 It is almost unheard of for vitamin A supplementation to produce negative side effects.
 Still, on a theoretical basis it is possible (6) no matter how unlikely.
 Should a person actually manage to consume toxic levels of vitamin A they may display symptoms that make them think they are suffering from the flu.
 They’ll feel achy and tired.
 Perhaps nauseous.
 Or they may experience swollen joints and an overall sense of stiffness when they first awaken.
 If a person somehow manages to consume the necessary amounts of vitamin A to trigger these side effects they can easily reverse the situation by simply taking no more vitamin A until the symptoms subside.
-After that they should consult their doctor before they begin taking vitamin A again.
+After that they should consult their doctor before they begin taking too much vitamin A again.

 Are There Any Beneficial Vitamin A Stacks?

-It is believed by many, however, that stacking A with vitamins C and E along with the mineral zinc can help reduce the effects of macular degeneration as we age.
-But while it is likely a good idea to take vitamin A to fight off macular degeneration the jury is still out on whether stacking A with these other vitamins and minerals has any added beneficial effect.
+It is believed by many, however, that stacking and absorb vitamin A with vitamins C and E along with the mineral zinc can help reduce the effects of macular degeneration as we age.
+But while it is likely a good idea to take vitamin A to fight off macular degeneration the jury is still out on whether stacking up only vitamin A with these other vitamins and minerals has any added beneficial effect.

 What Should I Look For When Choosing a Vitamin A Supplement?